 Exceptional Responders Initiative: Questions and Answers

-2. What are the eligibility requirements for this study?
+3. What were the eligibility requirements for this study?

-Exceptional responders are patients who meet the following criteria:
+Exceptional responders are patients who met the following criteria:

 - The patient, if still living, must have given appropriate consent for future research on their tumor tissue.
 If a patient is deceased, their tissue can be used for genomic analysis, unless a previous consent indicated their tissue could not be used for further research.